While in Chapter 4 curves played the secondary role

 By definition, the difference is

-precisely to the length of the curve between the points and , as we set out to show.
+precisely to the length of the curve between the points and , as we set

 The arc length parameterization example can now serve as a starting point for the general